Camp Rock Enon

 Camp Rock Enon or CRE is a Boy Scouts of America resident summer camp for both younger and older youth with high adventure opportunities.
 The mineral springs of the area afforded the development of a resort in 1856.
-89 years later in 1944 the resort and most of the land began the conversion to youth development resources.
+In 1944 the resort and most of the land began the conversion to youth development resources.
 The summer camp includes familiar outdoor programs like aquatics, camping, cooking, fishing, handicraft, and shooting sports, yet also includes less common programs like canyoneering, rappelling, rock climbing, scuba, space exploration, volleyball, white water rafting, and wilderness survival.
-The property includes 14 campsites that accommodate from 16 to 56 campers in tents or Adirondack shelters as well as a dining hall that can serve 450 at a time.
-The camp is 1.6 mi from the border of Virginia and West Virginia, 35 mi from the Maryland border, and also 35 mi from the Pennsylvania border.
-Units from Maryland, Pennsylvania, Virginia, and West Virginia most often frequent the property.
+The property includes 14 campsites that accommodate from 16 to 56 campers, as well as a dining hall that can serve 450.